-Fall and Halloween go together.
-It’s the time of year to shine a light on the shrouded stories of ghosts and other paranormal activities that make up a city’s lore.
+Fall and Halloween go hand-in-hand.
+It’s that time of year to shine a light on the shrouded stories of ghosts and other paranormal activities that make up the city’s lore.
 Make plans to take a guided walking tour of downtown New Albany during this scary season.
 This tour is based on actual documented historical events.

 Joe Huber's Family Farm & Restaurant

-According to MSN.com, the Louisville region is a top ten place in the United States during Halloween and the Jack-O-Lantern Spectacular is the must-see attraction.
-This year's event will be drive-thru only but don't let that stop you and it's running the entire month of October!
+According to MSN.com, the Louisville region is a top 10 place in the United States during Halloween, and the Jack O' Lantern Spectacular is the must-see attraction.
+Get out and enjoy this amazing walking path lined with thousands of artistically carved pumpkins.
+It's running the entire month of October!

-The craft beverage scene is alive and well in southern Indiana.
-The area’s breweries provide spots to relax with friends and family while you enjoy a specialty craft brews.
-Crisp air, patio sitting, ball game watching, beer sipping...pure bliss.
+The craft beverage scene is alive and well in Southern Indiana.
+The area’s breweries provide spots to relax with friends and family while you enjoy specialty craft brews.
+Crisp air, patio sitting, ball game watching, beer sipping... pure bliss.

-As the weather gets a bit chillier you may want to find things to do indoors.
-Most museums in the region are open with limited capacity but there are so many options in our area that will keep you entertained even when you can't get outdoors.
+As the weather gets a bit chillier, you may want to find things to do indoors.
+There are many museums to choose from within this region that will surely keep you entertained when you can't get outdoors.

 Borden Valley Days has everything you want in a fall festival!
 If you like Civil War reenactments, good food, live music, kids games and everything in between, then this is the fall event for you.
 This event is on September 24 & 25.